Mayoral elections in Manchester, New Hampshire, in the 20th century: Election laws and history

-The city of Manchester, New Hampshire held its first mayoral election in 1846.
+The city of Manchester, New Hampshire, held its first mayoral election in 1846.

-Throughout the 20th century, and still today, regularly-scheduled elections are for two-year terms.
+Throughout the 20th century, and still today, regularly scheduled elections are for two-year terms.
 This had been the case since the 1880 election.

 The city's mayoral elections are currently are nonpartisan, a change which was adopted before the 1997 election.
 While, prior to 1997, elections had long been partisan, there had been stretches previous to 1999 in which the city's mayoral elections had been nonpartisan, including the stretch of four elections held from 1953 through 1959.

-1900

-The 1900 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
-It saw the reelection of Republican incumbent William C. Clarke to a fourth consecutive term.
-Clarke defeated Democratic candidate James Sullivan.
-Clarke was the second mayor of the city to win election to a fourth term (after Frederick Smyth did so in 1863), and the first to win a fourth consecutive term.

 1902

-The 1902 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1902 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the election of Democratic candidate Eugene Elliott Reed, who defeated Republican candidate Walter M. Fulton, Independent Citizens candidate Murdock A. Weathers and Socialist candidate John E. Mansfield.

 1904

-The 1904 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1904 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the reelection of Eugene Elliott Reed, who defeated Charles J. Brygger and James E. Reed.

 1906

-The 1906 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1906 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the reelection of Democratic incumbent Eugene Elliott Reed to a third consecutive term.
 Reed defeated Republican candidate Charles E. Cox and Socialist candidate Samuel F. Claflin.

 1908

-The 1908 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1908 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the reelection of Democratic incumbent Eugene Elliott Reed to a fourth consecutive term.
 Reed defeated Republican candidate Lloyd T. Mead, Socialist candidate John C. Paine, and independent candidate George W. Rief.

 1910

-The 1910 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1910 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the election of Edward Clarke Smith, who defeated James Sullivan.

 1912

-The 1912 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1912 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the election of Democratic candidate Charles C. Hayes, who defeated Republican candidate Victor W. Roy, Progressive candidate Lloyd T. Mead, Socialist candidate William J. Ryan.